-- Understand the distribution of the exam – About three quarters of the questions are focused on General Internal Medicine and Internal Medicine Subspecialties.
-The ABIM apparently sticks pretty closely to the Internal Medicine Exam category breakout that has been published.The Certification Examination Blueprint also highlights what should be a good approach to your study plan.
-‘The majority of questions are based on patient presentations.’
+Before you start studying, take a look at the Internal Medicine blueprint for the most up-to-date content specifications.
+The ABIM apparently sticks closely to this category breakout.
+‘The majority of questions are based on patient presentations.
 There are, in fact, a FEW fact recall type questions, but they’re definitely in the minority.
 Make sure that your study practice is not memorization, but taking more of the application or prioritization type.

 Cardiovascular disease is 14% of the exam and this section can really, really make or break you.
 Advice from @srrezaie: ‘Know the Physical Exam Findings for Cardiovascular Diseases!’

 Zoonoses, Lupus, Celiac Sprue, and Thyroid Disease.
 Systolic murmurs and ECG centered questions tend to be very common on the exam as well.
 One user mentioned that a joint complaint question stumped them as well.

 Looking for more practice?
 Sign up for a free trial of the BoardVitals Internal Medicine Question Bank.
 The question bank contains more than 1,450 Internal Medicine board review questions, with full explanations for correct and incorrect answers.